auberginehill/get-ascii-table/README.md

             </p>
             <p>ASCII was originally developed during the sixties for use with teleprinters and other teletypewriters (TTY) to code the messages, which were sent over various communications channels.
 The earliest teleprinters emulated the behavior of actual typewriters with rotating disks and other mechanical parts.</p>
             <p>The character set in the ASCII code is fairly limited; the ASCII code consists of 128 characters, which include 33 non-printing control characters (that affect how the text is being processed, but are nowadays rarely used for their original purposes) and 95 printable characters.
 Unfortunately there isn't any unified version of "extended ASCII" characters, only different encoding systems, such as ISO 8859-1 (also called as ISO Latin-1), which may or may not build upon the ASCII characters.</p>
-            <p>Get-AsciiTable generates a series of numbers ranging from 0 to 255, and uses those numbers as a basis for the character retrieval built in the PowerShell by using the "<code>[char]</code>number" -mechanism to recall a specific ASCII character.
-The HTML number generating parameters and other data has been added beforehand on the presumption that the enumeration starts from the first character (i.e. from the number zero character "(null)") and all of the data is pretty much hard-coded.
-A far better solution would be that a current list would be fetched from somewhere, but good sources seem to be scarce and to connect to the Internet in this case seems a bit far fetched also.
+            <p>Get-AsciiTable generates a series of numbers ranging from 0 to 255, and uses those numbers as a basis for the character retrieval system built in the PowerShell by using the "<code>[char]</code>number" -mechanism to recall a specific ASCII character.
+The HTML number generating parameters and other data has been added beforehand on the presumption that the enumeration starts from the first character (i.e. from the number zero character "(null)") and all the data is pretty much hard-coded.
+A far better solution would be that a current list would be fetched from somewhere, but good sources seem to be scarce and to connect to the Internet in this case seems a bit far fetched, too.
 This might, however, be an area of future development of Get-AsciiTable.</p>
     </tr>
     <tr>
         <td style="padding:6px"><strong>Homepage:</strong></td>